 Finding Franziskuspforte and starting your journey onto the mountain is simple.

-You just have to get to Linzergasse, the street closest and goes straight in parallel with the north side of Kapuzinerberg.
+You just have to get to Linzergasse, the street closest and go straight in parallel with the north side of Kapuzinerberg.

 With the stone bricks forming the portal’s arch, you should be able to quickly identify Franziskuspforte as you walk along Linzergasse.